intari/readingtracker/README.md

 * enable access to accessibility services for app
 * open & read books from reader's Library view
 * you could confirm everything was detecred correctly by opening app again and checking it saw details
-* when you close book you will get e-mail from my bot intari@viorsan.com
+* when you close book you will get e-mail from my bot intari@viorsan.com.
+Bot's message will be in Russian if bot thinks you are speak Russian or in English.

 # What about analytics, Evernote integration?
 Analytics will be possible in future versions.
-Ability to setup integration with Zapier web-hooks (support for Evernote was done this way) is not yet available in application's interface.
+Ability to setup integration with [Zapier](zapier.com) web-hooks (support for [Evernote](evernote.com) was done this way) is not yet available in application's interface